pk8189/energy_data/readme.md

 ## App Description

 ### Uploader Page:
-Use this page to upload the CSVs.
-The CSVs must be imported in the following order:
+Use this page to upload the CSVs. (see test_data dir) The CSVs must be imported in the following order:

 1. Buildings